cr2007/F20FO-Labs/Lab4/Lab4.typ

 #question(marked: true, "Is the footer (the MBR signature) fixed?
 Attach a screenshot")

 #align(center, image(
-  alt: "Screenshot of the fixed MBR signature" "images/MBR-Signature-Footer.jpg",
+  alt: "Screenshot of the fixed MBR signature", "images/MBR-Signature-Footer.jpg",
 ))